alyt89/Milestone-Project-2-JavaScript/README.md

 There have been regular commits to github with clear remarks on each update to easily track progress of the project.

-All links both internal and external have been tested and any external links open in a new tab to maintain good user experience.

-The site has also been tested by an impartial user to test for intuitiveness, ease of use and layout/visibility issues.
-One issue raised from this was the text contrast on one of the visual links and this was subsequently resolved by increasing opacity/constrast.
+Any external links open in a new tab and the site was tested by an impartial user for any intuitiveness, ease of use and layout/visibility issues.

 ## Main issues discovered and resolved